 - Trial Management & Monitoring station.

-- The Summary of Trial Management Systems Workstream Document (pdf, 125.32 KB) gives an overview of the activities associated with trial management as well as the oversight and documentation of those activities
+- The Summary of Trial Management Systems Workstream Document (pdf) gives an overview of the activities associated with trial management as well as the oversight and documentation of those activities

 - Further examples of risk adaption are provided in the following workstream documents;

 - Trial Scenarios in Monitoring (pdf, 127.81 KB) illustrates the approach to monitoring applied to five very different trials.